 The idea of the cultural centre was dropped, when the Dutch Bank, wanting a commercial space decided to sponsor the project.
 Architect Vlado Milunić then approached French Architect Jean Nouvel to partner with, for the design.
 But the latter turned down the idea, and finally American Architect Frank Owen Gehry accepted the invitation and created this architectural marvel.
 Backed by the rich finances of the bank, the building funding was almost unlimited!

-4. Design Style and Concept
+4. Dancing House Design Style and Concept

-Sensitively designed, considering the city’s contrasting political scenario at that time, the architects envisioned the building required two opposing, and dramatic elements.
+Sensitively designed, considering the city’s contrasting political scenario at that time, the architects envisioned the building that required two opposing, and dramatic elements.
 Thus, constructed in Deconstructivist (or new Baroque) style, the structure contains a static and a dynamic part, existing together, yet seen separately.
 The rock-solid tower represents the ‘Male’ or rigid part, while the flowy-glass building symbolises ‘Female’ or the dynamic side.

 5. About The Structure

 The unusual shape of this 9-storeyed building (2 of them, underground) is supported by 99 pre-fabricated concrete pillars, all custom made, varying in size and dimension.
-This framework is wrapped inside a double-curtain glass wall, supported over steel frame, extending out of the building.
+This framework is wrapped inside a double-curtain glass wall, supported over a steel frame, extending out of the building.
 The male part is also topped by a large, twisted steel-wire mesh structure, to resemble a hat.

-6. Three-Dimensional Elevation
+6. Three-Dimensional Elevation of Dancing House

 To create aesthetic illusions, the designers aligned the fenestrations such that the building seemed to have extra floors than the adjacent structures.
 Further adding to the viewer’s confusions are the protruding window mouldings on the façade.
 Inspired by historic paintings, windows were ‘framed’ to achieve the effect of 3-dimensionality, and to capture attention.
 The flowing glass was made to look like the dancer’s skirt, and on the other side, the wavy lines and the windows shift the horizontal focus.